MovieIndustry/Movie-Industry-Insights/README.md

 All our datasets can be accessed in this repository in the "movie_industry_datasets.rar" file.

 ## Program:
-The program leverages both the aboveforementioned datasets to inform the user:
+The program leverages both the aforementioned datasets to inform the user:
  - Top 10 movies based on revenue
  - Top 10 movies based on user rating
  - Total count of movies by year